lazysquirrellabs/blog/posts/native_ios_unity.md

 That should be all we need to get it working.

 # Setup
-This is the setup that I used to perform the steps below, in case it relevant to your use case:
+This is the setup that I used to perform the steps below, in case it is relevant to your use case:
 - Hardware: macBook Pro 16" (M1 Max).
 - OS: macOS Sonoma 14.6.1.
 - Software: